 Fear is an emotion that has been fundamental to our ancestors survival, a warning that danger is present.
 However, many live their lives in a constant state of fear in spite of a lack of present danger.
 Much of the time, these irrational fears keep us from creating a life worth living.
 This group focuses on identifying these irrational fears and removing their power.

 The Life Skills Support Groups combine the objectives of removing substance and mental health barriers to employment and personal relationships through exercises that promote practical outcomes.
 Participants will learn coping strategies to deal with their emotional concerns, and gain knowledge about the culture of the work environment.
-Personal strengths will be identifies in dealing with stress related issues.
+Personal strengths will be identified in dealing with stress-related issues.
 Participants can expect to become empowered to pursue education/employment goals while improving in the area of general life skills.

 At Inspire, we feel that providing the opportunity to take part in guided meditation can strengthen the healing and recovery of our clients.
 These meditations also assist in processing grief, stress reduction and can provide clarity to continue in life, expanding joy and peace, shifting life’s direction to a positive, recognizing the inner-self and embracing and accelerating spiritual growth.